 This exciting excursion takes you to three of the 'must see' sights.
 Drive around Southern Iceland's fertile farming area and visit one of the most magnificent waterfalls, Gullfoss.
 Onwards to the erupting hot springs in Geysir area, before arriving at beautiful Þingvellir National Park.
 Here, the world's oldest parliament was founded in the year 930AD and the European and American tectonic plates almost meet in a spectacular setting.

 Arrangements end with coach transfer to Keflavik Airport.

-You can add on extra nights and some great optional excursions which include the following: (plus there are more, please ask us)
+You can add extra nights and optional excursions (plus there are more, please ask us):

 Snaefellsnes National Park - 11hrs (all year)

 Discover the wonders of Snaefellsnes peninsula in the west of Iceland with its white and black sand beaches, bird cliffs, spectacular mountains, volcanic craters and charming fishing villages.
 The stunning landscapes have captured imaginations world-wide, ever since Jules Verne wrote Journey to the Centre of the Earth.
 Amazing Snaefellsjokull glacier is where that trip began and even now, it continues to inspire great works of art.
 Most recently featured in The Secret Life of Walter Mitty, you will also travel through Stykkisholmur village.

 Ice Cave Classic - 11hrs (all year)